Ashburn, Virginia, United States

 Festivals falling on Purnima in different months

-Paush Purnima:Paush Purnima is a remarkable day in Hindu calendar.
-It is observed in the months of December-January in English calendar.
-On this occasion, at the Prayag Sangam (the confluence of Rivers Ganga, Yamuna, and Saraswati) Hindu devotees take a holy dip.
-It is believed that such an act relieves all the sins, and one will achieve ‘moksha’ or salvation.
+Paush Purnima is a remarkable day in Hindu calendar.
+It is observed in the months of December-January as per the English calendar.
+On this occasion, Hindu devotees take a holy dip at the Prayag Sangam (the confluence of Rivers Ganga, Yamuna, and Saraswati).
+It is believed that such an act absolves an individual of the sins, and he or she will achieve ‘moksha’ or salvation.

-Magha Purnima:Maghi Purnima, also known by the name of Magha Purnima, is known to be a day of the full moon that occurs during the month of Magh.
-During this time period, the auspicious Kumbh Mela is held in every twelve years.
+Maghi Purnima, also known by the name of Magha Purnima, is known to be a day of the full moon that occurs during the month of Magh.
+The Kumbh Mela is held once in every twelve years during this auspicious period.

-Holi:Holi falls in the month of Phalguna that marks the arrival of spring.
-Widely known as the festival of colors, it is celebrated for two days.
+Holi falls in the month of Phalguna that marks the arrival of spring.
+Widely known as the festival of colours, it is celebrated for two days.
 It is celebrated in most parts of India and Nepal.
-Holika Dahan takes place the night before Rangwali Holi.
+Holika Dahan takes place the night before Rangwali Holi (Dulhandi).

-Hanuman Jayanti:Hanuman Jayanti is celebrated on full moon day during Chaitra month.
-Hanuman, who is also known as Vanara God, was born on this day and Hanuman Jayanti is celebrated to honor the birth of Hanuman.
+Hanuman Jayanti is celebrated on a full-moon day during the Chaitra month.
+Hanuman, who is also known as Vanara God, was born this day.
+Hanuman Jayanti is observed in celebration of his birth.

-Buddha Purnima:It comes in the month of vaishakha and celebrated as birth anniversary of Gautama Buddha whose birth name was Siddhartha Gautama.
-He was a spiritual teacher who established Buddhism.
-It is celebrated all over India and even in some South-East Asian countries including Nepal.
+It falls in the month of Vaishakha and is celebrated as birth anniversary of Gautama Buddha whose birth name was Siddhartha Gautama.
+A spiritual teacher who founded Buddhism, his birth is celebrated in India, Nepal, and South-East Asian countries.

-Vat Purnima:It is one of the highly auspicious Hindu tithis that is also known as Jyeshtha Purnima.
-It is observed on the full moon day of Jyeshtha month.
-The vrat is mainly observed by married women for the longevity and prosperity of their husbands and they pray for a happy married life.
+One of the most auspicious Hindu tithis (dates), it is also known as Jyeshtha Purnima.
+It is falls in the Jyeshtha month.
+The vrat is observed by married women for the longevity of their husbands and a prosperous married life.

-Ashadha Purnima:It is dedicated to Guru, is celebrated on the Purnima.
+This day dedicated to Guru, is celebrated on the Purnima.
 Rath Yatra is held on month of Ashadha every year.

-Raksha-Bandhan:Raksha Bandhan is celebrated in Shravana month.
-Rakhi is basically a sacred thread of protection dress up with love and affection of a sister for her brother.
+Raksha Bandhan is celebrated in the Shravana month.
+Rakhi is basically a sacred thread of protection that symbolizes the love and affection of a sister for her brother.

-Madhu Purnima:This is also known as Honey Full Moon Day, celebrated in Bangladesh, especially in the region of Chittagong and by the Mon People of Thailand.
+This day is also known as Honey Full-Moon Day.
+It is celebrated in Bangladesh, especially in the region of Chittagong, and by the Mon people of Thailand.
 In Hindu calendar, it is celebrated during the month of Bhadrapada.

-Purnima Puja and Fasting Procedure:
+Purnima Puja and Fasting Procedure